-I am currently a visiting assistant professor at Bucknell University.
+I spent five years as a visiting assistant professor at Bucknell University.
 I previously held a postdoctoral position at Louisiana State University where I studied the mathematics of quantum information theory with Mark Wilde and the rest of the Quantum Science and Technology Group.
 I am interested in how ideas from functional analysis can be applied to problems in quantum information.
 I am also interested in operator algebras and how ideas from harmonic analysis on groups can be extended to locally compact quantum groups.

 Before coming to Baton Rouge, I was a postdoc in the Mathematics Department of Universidad Complutense de Madrid, working with the Mathematics and Quantum Information research group lead by David Perez Garcia.

 I received my Ph.D. in Mathematics from the University of Illinois at Urbana-Champaign.
 My thesis advisor was Professor Zhong-Jin Ruan and my thesis title was "Noncommutative Lp-spaces Associated with Locally Compact Quantum Groups".
 This involved studying the interaction between the quantum group and the structure of the noncommutative Lp-space constructed using the Haar weight.